utrack/clay/README.md

 This project provides the HTTP+Swagger handler generator and optional server that you can use to serve your handlers via any protocol.

+# Deprecation
+This project supports only legacy Protobuf API ([golang/protobuf](https://github.com/golang/protobuf) and protoc-gen-go <v1.20.0).
+These APIs were superseded by module [google.golang.org/protobuf](https://pkg.go.dev/mod/google.golang.org/protobuf).

+Read more about this migration here: https://blog.golang.org/protobuf-apiv2 .

+[grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) is an excellent alternative to clay.

+[golang/protobuf](https://github.com/golang/protobuf) >=v1.40.0 (a shim between APIs v1/v2) makes clay compatible with v2 APIs, though there's no promises on future compatibility.

+It is possible to upgrade clay to v2 APIs, but there's no other maintainers and my own work has gone elsewhere.
+PM me or fork the repo if you want to become a new maintainer.

 ## Requirements

 Since new [Semantic Import Versioning](https://research.swtch.com/vgo-import) is used, you are required to